-Records of investigation conducted by any sheriff, prosecuting attorney or police department; any records of the intelligence information or security procedures of these same officials; or any investigatory files compiled for any other law enforcement purpose.
+- Records of investigation conducted by any sheriff, prosecuting attorney or police department; any records of the intelligence information or security procedures of these same officials; or any investigatory files compiled for any other law enforcement purpose.
 Records of ongoing civil or administrative investigations conducted by state agencies may be withheld.
-Upon completion of such civil or administrative investigations, any record not exempt from disclosure under another statutory provision is open for public inspection.

-- Test questions on licensing, employment or other academic exams, but scores are available to the person in interest. - Details of research being conducted by a state institution or on proposed legislation by legislative staff or the Governor's office. - Real estate appraisals until title is transferred. - Certain information generated by the bid analysis and management system of the Department of Transportation. - Identifying information in motor vehicle license records. - Specialized details of security arrangements or investigations.
+Upon completion of such civil or administrative investigations, any record not exempt from disclosure under another statutory provision is open for public inspection. - Test questions on licensing, employment or academic exams, but scores are available to the person in interest. - Details of research being conducted by a state institution or on proposed legislation by legislative staff or the Governor's Office. - · Real estate appraisals until title is transferred. - Certain information generated by the bid analysis and management system of the Department of Transportation. - · Identifying information in motor vehicle license records. - Email addresses people provided to a state agency, institution or political subdivision for the purpose of obtaining future electronic communications from that entity. - Specialized details of security arrangements or investigations.